lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 _Iris, of course, did not get Emmmett's hint._

-> What’s going on?
+> What's going on?

 **RPretribution** _(18-Aug-18 03:58 PM)_

-> I’m just gonna.
+> I'm just gonna.
 Leave now.

 _Feeling embarrassed by the crew hitting on each other, Garrick heads back to his cabin._